justinvmito/justinvmito.github.io/essays/not-a-tool.md

 <br>
 <strong> 12.
 Documenting Code: </strong> I can do that myself.
 AI understands my code less than I do, and will have produce less accurate/precise documentation.
 <br>
 <strong>13.
-Quality assurance e.g. “What’s wrong with this code...” or “Fix the ESLint errors in..."
-I did not use AI because I wanted to develop my own skills instead of simply copying and pasting code.
+Quality assurance e.g. “What’s wrong with this code...” or “Fix the ESLint errors in...": </strong> I did not use AI because I wanted to develop my own skills instead of simply copying and pasting code.
 I also do not trust it to do so properly.
 <br>
 <strong> 14.
 Other uses in ICS 314 not listed: </strong>I did not use AI because I wanted to develop my own skills instead of simply copying and pasting code.
 <br>